haraka/haraka.github.io/manual/plugins/aliases.md

 a JSON formatted configuration file, and must have at very least an action.
 Any syntax error found in the JSON format config file will stop the server from running.

+IMPORTANT: this plugin must appear in `config/plugins` before other plugins that run on hook_rcpt

 WARNING: DO NOT USE THIS PLUGIN WITH queue/smtp\_proxy.